MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-powershell.md

 1. Back on the **AIP-DelegatedUser - API permissions** pane, select **Grant admin consent for \<*your tenant name*>** and select **Yes** for the confirmation prompt.

-    Your API permissions should look like the following:
+    Your API permissions should look like the following image:

     :::image type="content" source="../media/api-permissions-app.png" alt-text="API permissions for the registered app in Azure AD":::